Themorningcormorant/Themorningcormorant/README.md

   👋 Hi, I Am Otis,
   Adeptus Astartes

-  I'm always seeking to expand my skillset, So.
-In the last 6 months, I've become proficient in combining the technologies of JavaScript, Solidity, Next.js,             Tailwind and Debian systems.
+  Always seeking to expand my skillset, So.
+In the last 6 months,

+  I've become proficient in combining the technologies of JavaScript, Solidity, Next.js,             Tailwind and Debian systems.

   With my trained AI model by my side and a strong interest in Web3, Blockchain, and Inf0S3c!

   I'm diving deeper into the security of Web3 and Blockchain, So Join me!
 On my journey as I         continue to develop my skills.